Zheoni/cooklang-chef/docs/cli.md

     # no `serve` cmd
     cargo install --path . --no-default-features
     ```

-    If the `ui` feature is enabled and there is no `ui/build` dir, it will
-    result in a compile error.

     This will install the cli in the `cargo` install dir, in your home dir.
 If
     you followed the instructions when using `rustup`, this dir should be in